August 11-13, 2019 | Texas State University | San Marcos, Texas

 *Our farm-to-table dinner takes place Monday at 6 p.m. in the J.C.
 Kellam Administration Building on the TSU campus.
 The keynote speaker for the dinner will be Mark Shepard, author of the book Restoration Agriculture: Real World Permaculture for Farmers and a worldwide teacher of agroforestry and permaculture.
 More information on the dinner is available here.

-Sunday, August 11, 9 a.m.- 5 p.m.; full- or half-day workshops for farmers and producers, plus our first-ever workshop for youth.
+Sunday, August 11, 9 a.m.- 5 p.m.; full- or half-day workshops for farmers and producers.
 Lunch will be provided for anyone attending a full-day workshop or both morning and afternoon workshops.

 1. OPTIMIZING YOUR LAND’S RELATIONSHIP TO WATER: Half-day, morning